 The following is an article I wrote to submit to magazines – unfortunately, People turned me down.

-My previous entry about botox generated a buzz on the Bookface and it weren’t even scholarly.
-This one is more informativer and could prove to be more helpfuler.
+My previous entry about botox generated a buzz on the Bookface and it wasn’t even scholarly.
+This one is more informative and could prove to be more helpful.

 Be warned, this article is long and boring.

 To Botox or not to Botox?

 Wouldn’t it be nice if there was a catch-all medication for the symptoms that occur after a brain injury or stroke?
 Alas, the symptoms and deficits left in the wake of such an event are so varied that such a medication would have to address thousands of symptoms.
 One such symptom that I continue to experience, resulting from a hemorrhage and surgery back in 2009, is spasticity, or “motor dysfunction arising from upper motor neuron lesions… significantly interfer(ing) with body image, balance and gait.”*